quinnanya/quinnanya.github.io/src/past-projects/slavic-linguistics-wiki.md

 header:
   overlay_image: /assets/images/header_martenici.jpg
   overlay_filter: 0.5
+blurb: "An attempt to wikify major & recent findings in Slavic linguistics."
 ---

 The wiki was used by students in a graduate seminar on Slavic linguistics at the Ohio State University during spring semester 2011.
 While the wiki was generally well received, it didn't gain the necessary momentum to spread to other courses and institutions, leading to its retirement.